pubnub/kafka-bridge/readme.md

 ```

 Follow URL printed at boot up.
-The URL will be in a JSON message.
+The URL will be visible inside JSON formated output.

 You can modify the ENVVARs in `./nats/docker-compose.yaml` file.